M.J. Murdock Charitable Trust

 Administrative Assistant, Grants & Programs

-As Administrative Assistant for Grants and Programs, Trinita provides support to the Chief Program and Impact Officer and the Vice President for Grants Management and Training through managing calendars, preparing written materials, assisting with special projects, and other related tasks.
+As Administrative Assistant to Grants & Programs, Trinita provides support to the Chief Program and Impact Officer, the Vice President for Grants Management and Training, and sector leads through managing calendars, preparing written materials, assisting with special projects, and other related tasks.
 Prior to joining the Trust, Trinita worked in various administrative and secretarial roles in Vancouver, WA, and San Francisco, CA where she provided support to executive leadership and helped facilitate business processes and events.
 Trinita enjoys family time with her husband and two dogs, as well as kayaking and playing the drums.

 Investment & Finance Staff